serenita-org/vero/docs/running_vero.md

 Enables the Keymanager API.

 _Note: This flag is mutually exclusive with `--remote-signer-url`.
-One of these flags must be provided to server as a source of validator keys._
+One of the two must be specified as the validator key source._
 ___

 #### `--keymanager-api-token-file-path`

 Path to a file containing the bearer token used for Keymanager API authentication.
-If none is provided, a file called `keymanager-api-token.txt` will be created in Vero's data directory.
+If no path is provided, a file called `keymanager-api-token.txt` will be created in Vero's data directory.

 ___